 ClearPoint Neuro Announces FDA Clearance for ClearPoint Prism™ Neuro Laser Therapy System

-/EIN News/ -- SOLANA BEACH, Calif., Sept.
-22, 2022 (GLOBE NEWSWIRE) -- ClearPoint Neuro, Inc. (Nasdaq: CLPT) (the “Company”), a global therapy-enabling platform company providing navigation and delivery to the brain, today announced its Swedish partner, Clinical Laserthermia Systems (CLS), has received 510(k) clearance for its laser which the Company plans to commercialize as the ClearPoint Prism™ Neuro Laser Therapy System.
+SOLANA BEACH, Calif., Sept.
+22, 2022 (GLOBE NEWSWIRE) -- ClearPoint Neuro, Inc. CLPT (the "Company"), a global therapy-enabling platform company providing navigation and delivery to the brain, today announced its Swedish partner, Clinical Laserthermia Systems (CLS), has received 510(k) clearance for its laser which the Company plans to commercialize as the ClearPoint Prism™ Neuro Laser Therapy System.

 The ClearPoint Prism Neuro Laser Therapy System is indicated for use to necrotize or coagulate soft tissue through interstitial irradiation or thermal therapy under 3.0T magnetic resonance imaging (MRI) guidance.
 Full indications for use can be found here: https://www.clearpointneuro.com/terms-of-service/label-indications/